 Choosing The Right Photo Card Service

 There are so many options out there when it comes to choosing a Christmas card service.
 We wanted to give several a try.
-We looked at reviews, did some research and decided to try out Mixbook, Simply to Impress, and Tiny Prints.
+We looked at reviews, did some research, and decided to try out Mixbook, Simply to Impress, and Tiny Prints.

 Mixbook: Beautiful Cards, Difficult Experience

 I tried Mixbook first.
-The card designs were beautiful, and when comparing price for equal items, they offered the lowest price.
+The card designs were beautiful, and when comparing the price for equal items, they offered the lowest price.
 Do keep in mind we did these now, knowing there would be great online deals because of Black Friday and Cyber Monday.
 All 3 companies had very similar coupon code discounts for this particular weekend.
 I made sure and used these codes in order to get the best deal.

 Once I started creating the card in Mixbook, I did get frustrated with their editor.

 Several times I put in a picture I wasn’t satisfied with, and there wasn’t an easy way to replace it.
 Also, the pictures look very grainy and blurry when you’re editing the card.
 This issue is resolved when you “preview” the card.

 It took me a while to figure this out though, and I was worried our pictures weren’t as good as we thought.